flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 Gone are the days of '3D-attempts', Nintendo's new offering consists of a clean and powerful break from its predecessor that will open the door to new, original and unseen content.

-It's worth pointing out that the design of this architecture led to one of the most compact hardware of this generation, emphasised by the lack of *slims* or *lite* revisions.
+It's worth pointing out that the design of this architecture led to one of the most compact hardware of this generation.
+This was emphasised by the lack of *slims* or *lite* revisions.

 ```{r results="asis"}
 supporting_imagery()